What does Hollywood want in a screenplay? They want three things right now: heat, franchise, and diversity.

 Civilization has never participated in one, giant, real-time conversation.
 Until now.
 We’re not only learning we can speak with each other across country, culture, subculture, gender, race, and creed, we’re learning how to speak with each other.
 For the first time ever.

 We’re discovering, for example, how marginalized so many people have been by traditional power structures in society.
 We’re discovering how much control and power some long-established institutions and norms actually have over us.
 We’re discovering how much abuse, humiliation, and outright hatred for some of the most vulnerable among us has been completely normalized for a very long time.

-And Hollywood, now, in fits and starts, and not always getting it right, is finally starting — starting — to address some of that by way of starting — starting — to help empower (or at least stop standing so firmly in the way of) people of color, of non-binary people and all the ways gender and sexuality are expressing itself in the culture finally which comes off as “new” to many but has actually been part of the human experience since the dawn of time.
+And Hollywood, now, in fits and starts, and not always getting it right, is finally starting — starting — to address some of that by way of starting to help empower (or at least stop standing so firmly in the way of) people of color, of non-binary people and all the ways gender and sexuality are expressing itself in the culture finally which comes off as “new” to many but has actually, as science and history have proven, been part of the human experience since the dawn of time.

 Don’t get me wrong.
 Hollywood is no hero.
 It’ll always place money above all else.
 But finally they’re seeing that diverse filmmaking and programming is not only reflective of the culture, it’s actually profitable.
 So many in Hollywood are looking for new voices from different backgrounds, different experiences, genders, colors, and celebrations.